ciur/papermerge/docs/source/consumption.rst

 emails to have them processed by Papermerge. ``IMPORT_MAIL_BY_USER`` allows user to send emails from their user-configured email address and have them end up in their inbox if they so choose. ``IMPORT_MAIL_BY_SECRET`` allows user to insert a per-user secret (formatted as ``SECRET{<GENERATED_SECRET>}``) in their emails to have them put in their own inbox.
-Finally if ``IMPORT_MAIL_DELETE`` is set then a processed email will be delete from the mail account.
+Finally if ``IMPORT_MAIL_DELETE`` is set then a processed email will be deleted from the mail account.